arjun-majumdar/CNN_Classifications/README.md

-# Computer Vision and Convolutional Neural Network
+# Computer Vision with Deep Learning

-Repository to contain common Computer Vision related topics and CNN architectures using TensorFlow 2 and PyTorch.
+Repository for Computer Vision related topics and applications using DL frameworks, viz., TensorFlow 2 and PyTorch.

 ### Work done so far: